molefrog/wouter/README.md

 ### `useParams`: extracting matched parameters

 This hook allows you to access the parameters exposed through [matching dynamic segments](#matching-dynamic-segments).
-Internally, we simply wrap your components with a context provider allowing you to access this data anywhere within the `Route` component.
+Internally, we simply wrap your components in a context provider allowing you to access this data anywhere within the `Route` component.

 This allows you to avoid "prop drilling" when dealing with deeply nested components within the route. **Note:** `useParams` will only extract parameters from the closest parent route.